numemac/vcj-curator/README.md

 - Use the `REDDIT_CLIENT_ID` and `REDDIT_CLIENT_SECRET` from step 1.
 - Set your `REDDIT_USERNAME` and `REDDIT_PASSWORD` to match your mod account's info.
 - Be sure to replace the `/EXAMPLE/PATH`
-- Be sure to replace the `EXAMPLE_YOUR_USER` with your linux user name

 ### Step 5.
 Set up systemd